 Fortunately, after 10 entries, the form doesn't allow you to enter any more.
 I had to hunt for old, archived emails containing flight tickets for the past 10 years and was logged out of the system a few times due to being timed-out.
 After having to re-enter information a couple of times, I realised that it was a good idea to save the form very frequently.

 After completing the forms, we paid online.
-The fee was 85 GBP per person.
+The fee was 85 GBP per person at the time.
 At the exchange rate then, it worked out to R1785.
 I then booked the appointments on the TLS website.
 If you are going as a family, I suggest that you book all the appointments for the same time slot.
-We didn’t but when we got there we asked if we could still do that and the friendly gentleman at reception said we could.
+We didn't but when we got there we asked if we could still do that and the friendly gentleman at reception said we could.

 We then went to another cubicle where biometric information was taken from us - ie. Fingerprints and photographs as well as voice recording on camera.